-New work practices, digital technologies and the emergence of new organizational dynamics
+New ways of working and the emergence of new organizational dynamics

-New ways of working (e.g. freelancing, digital nomadism, coworking), new organizational dynamics (e.g. collaborative economy, gig economy, holacracy, etc.) and new technologies (e.g.artificial intelligence, augmented reality, automation, etc.) are changing the way we work and collaborate.
-This course also introduces some trends about work and organization and their link with digital technologies.
-It is specially designed for students trying to understand major evolutions at stake.
+New ways of working (e.g. freelancing, digital nomadism, coworking), new organizational dynamics (e.g. collaborative economy, gig economy, flat-hierarchy, etc.) and new technologies (e.g. artificial intelligence, automation, etc.) are changing the way we work and collaborate.
+This course also introduces some trends about work and organization and analyses the main stakes.
+It is specially designed for students trying to understand major evolutions at work.

 Degree: Master and MBA

-Which are the relevant theories to follow, transcribe and understand the emergence of new organizational phenomena?
-The current evolution of work practices and the emergence of new organization phenomena that cannot be delimited to companies or institutions require theories enabling scholars to study organization as an ongoing evolving phenomenon, always in a state of becoming.
-This course firstly introduces the classic organization theories, questions their core ontological assumptions and highlights their limits to understand the current evolutions.
-Then, this course deals with recent theories considering the organization as an open phenomenon (practice-based view, process view, sociomateriality, etc.) and questions the relevance of such approaches to understand the current emergence of new organization phenomena.
+This course firstly introduces the classic organization theories, questions their core assumptions and highlights their limits to understand the current evolutions.
+Then, this course deals with recent theories considering the organization as an open phenomenon (practice-based view, process view, sociomateriality, etc.) and questions the relevance of such approaches to understanding the current emergence of new organization phenomena.

 Innovative project and organizational change

-The current evolutions at work put the matter of project as a core component of most of activities.
 Most of the jobs are nowadays project-based oriented, while the organization is defined from the projects in which people are involved.
 Agile methods, design thinking, Jugaad innovation, open innovation, lean startup are thus the new methods people work with.
-This course aims at providing students with the fundamentals to understand these methods and the socioeconomic context in which they have emerged.
-This course is also an opportunity to question the core assumptions of these methods and to understand what they mean in terms of work, communication and collaboration practices.
+This course aims at providing students with the fundamentals to understand this “projectification” of work and the socio-economic context in which it has emerged.
+This course is also an opportunity to discover new methods and tools and question their core assumptions.

 Qualitative research methods